carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 angle brackets "\< \>".
 However, usually the bare URL is not very nice and displaying a clickable alternative text is beneficial.

-You can define either
+To specify alternative text you can surround the text with square brackets `[ ]`.

+You can then provide the URL in one of two ways:
-1. Inline style links - specifying the URL in line - or
+1. Inline style links - specifying the URL in line surrounded by parenthesis `( )`- or
-2. Reference style links - referencing a reusable link reference
+2. Reference style links - referencing a reusable link reference with a second set of square brackets `[ ]`.

 > ## Links
 > Reproduce the markdown source code to create the following view, where both links point to <https://carpentries.org/>::